Archive for the ‘Vitamin B12’ Category

 [1] http://www.labtestsonline.org/understanding/conditions/vitaminb12.html

-In order to keep the integrity of his answer, I’ve decided to post the answer in its entirety.
+In order to keep the integrity of the author’s answer, I’ve decided to post the majority of the answer below.
+The title of the article was Need for Vitamin B-12.

 There are three ways of looking at "need" in Vitamin B-12: